This is where current opportunities to take part in ACI-related events or collaborate with the ACI Lab are posted, so keep an eye on this page!

 If you have any questions, please contact Dr Clara Mancini: C.Mancini@open.ac.uk

-To apply, in the first instance, email Clara.Mancini@open.ac.uk and STEM-CC-Research@open.ac.uk the following documentation:
+In the first instance, please email Clara.Mancini@open.ac.uk and STEM-CC-Research@open.ac.uk the following documentation:

 • curriculum vitae